VNC Remote Desktop

 x11vnc -storepasswd

-Enter the following command on the device terminal:
+Enter the following command in the device terminal:

 # Create Script